 by Christina Tadiri

-I was there to present a talk in the Disease and Epidemiology section.
-The work I presented serves as a chapter of my thesis, in which I examined how heterogeneity (intraspecific biodiversity) affects parasite dynamics on individuals, populations and metapopulations using guppies (Poecilia reticulata) and their ectoparasite Gyrodactylus turnbulli as a model system.
-In this particular experiment, I looked at how connectivity and parasite introductory distribution impact parasite persistence and host health outcomes across metapopulations.
-I found that connectivity benefits parasite persistence across the broader metapopulation, but that when parasites are introduced in large quantities, the hosts also benefit from connectivity and reduce their burden of disease.
-The large contingent of disease ecology researchers at this conference allowed me to share my research with peers and experts in one-on-one conversations and get feedback on my results, as well as generate interest in the paper which I had just published at the time.
+I was there to present a poster during the “Metacommunities” section, while my supervisor (Gregor Fussmann), gave a complementary talk in the same section.
+The work I presented is serving a chapter of my thesis, in which I examine how host heterogeneity affects parasite dynamics on individuals, populations and metapopulations using guppies (Poecilia reticulata) and their ectoparasite Gyrodactylus turnbulli as a model system.
+In this particular experiment, I looked at how host sex can influence parasite growth on isolated fish, single-sex groups of fish and mixed-sex groups.
+The casual atmosphere of the poster session allowed me to share my research with peers and experts in one-on-one conversations and get feedback on my results, as well as generate interest in the paper I plan on submitting for publication later this year.

 In short, my Excellence Award provided me with a great opportunity to communicate my research to a broad audience and to connect with scientists in my field from all over the world in a beautiful city.